jilotta/2lo.ng-rust-backend/README.md

 WARNING!
 This does not work on Windows GNU toolchain because of the `zstd` library not compiling there.
 Please use the Windows MSVC toolchain if on Windows.

+This is licensed under CC0 1.0 Universal.
+For more details visit http://creativecommons.org/publicdomain/zero/1.0.

 # API

 ## Add a link